 Directed research provides opportunities for students to become familiar with and participate in ongoing research projects under the direction of a faculty member.
 Students gain first-hand experience in many aspects of the process of psychological research and also learn to write technical articles in psychology by preparing a paper that describes the project using APA style.

 Political Science Research Guide - library resources relevant for political science.

-LIS Homepage - Additional Library and technology information (resources, hours, contacts, etc).
+Library Homepage - Library resources, hours, contacts, etc.

 Student & Faculty Research

 Students and faculty in the computer science department are very active in research.
 There are numerous new and ongoing student-faculty research projects, independent projects, and group projects.
 Students present their work at different research forums, both on-campus and off-campus, and there are several faculty research projects with active student participation.